The price you pay is inclusive

 You can read the full policy wording here.

-Flights are with Turkish Airlines flying between Gatwick airport and Tbilisi, with a change of plane in Istanbul.
+Flights are with Turkish Airlines flying from UK to Tbilisi, with a change of plane in Istanbul.
 We recommend a Friday departure, but other days are possible.

 Our preferred hotels are locally graded three and four stars; all rooms have private facilities.